-1. The ICO is responsible for overseeing and ensuring the effective and efficient operation of NAS Fallon, its environmental readiness program, and coordinating the actions of all tenant and visiting commands and individuals concerning the safeguarding or preservation of Navy-owned or -controlled property a.
-The Deputy Assistant Secretary for the Navy (Environment & Mission Readiness) and Department of the Navy Federal Preservation Officer (FPO) and Deputy FPO;
+1. The ICO is responsible for overseeing and ensuring the effective and efficient operation of NAS Fallon, its environmental readiness program, and coordinating the actions of all tenant and visiting commands and individuals concerning the safeguarding or preservation of Navy owned or controlled property.